moderndatacompany/dataos.info/docs/resources/depot/index.md

 </aside>

-You can access these templates by visiting the following links:
+You can access these templates by visiting the following tabs:

 === "Data <br> Warehouse"